Behaviours

 - Immediate vehicle seizure and impoundment: 90 days

-- Program to assess and reduce the risk of impaired driving (depending on the situation) (website in French only)
+- Participation in the Program to assess and reduce the risk of impaired driving (PERRCCA) (website in French only)

-- Program to assess and reduce the risk of impaired driving (depending on the situation) (website in French only)
+- Participation in the Program to assess and reduce the risk of impaired driving (PERRCCA) (website in French only)

 - Prohibition from driving for a minimum two-year period

-- Licence revocation: 3 or 5 years (depending on the situation) or longer (depending on the decision of the court)
+- Licence revocation: three or five years or longer (depending on the decision of the court)

 - Imprisonment